Gucci announced earlier this month that its customers would soon be able to use Bitcoin to make purchases at select in-store locations.

 In short, it’s a bit too early to say.
-But there’s a few things I predict are going to be more commonplace in the not-so-distant future.
+But I predict a few things will be more commonplace in the not-so-distant future.

 1. Smaller brands will follow the ‘big boys’ lead – by increasingly opting into cryptocurrency as an accepted payment method of payment

 A recent study from Brandessence Market Research found earlier this year that the Crypto payment gateway market is growing at 22.8% CAGR.